mdlincoln/mdlincoln.github.io/_posts/2013-12-19-the-problem-of-media.md

 Looking at our first example, images of warfare (Iconclass code `45`), trends in prints versus trends in paintings seem roughly correlated, with paintings lagging behind by a few years.
 This makes a certain amount of sense -- prints can be made quickly in reaction to events.
 While paintings can also be made relatively quickly, the more permanent and monumental nature of the medium may demand content with a longer shelf-life.
-You would not use a painting to report on a battle, but you might use it to memorialize one several years laster.
+You would not use a painting to report on a battle, but you might use it to memorialize one several years later.

 <figure>
 <a href="/assets/images-display/bible_media.svg"><img src="/assets/images-display/bible_media.svg" alt="Contrasted ratios of prints with biblical subject matter to ratios of paintings with biblical subject matter." /></a>